jasdel/harvester/README.md

 -------------------------------
 - Web Server does not cache results of completed jobs.
 Each request for results requires the results to be extracted out of the db.
 An improvement would be to cache the result to file, and have the web server's reverse proxy (nginx) service the static content instead.
 An alternative to storing the result to disk would be to keep the previous X results in memory.
 - Web Server does not limit the number of URLs, or size of content that it processes during a job schedule request.
 This will allow very large crawl request to have a significant negative impact on the service.
 A possible solution would be to limit the number of URLs which will be parsed, and only processes up to X bytes from the request body
-- The logic used by the foreman when processing cache URL's and the worker's processing of a crawled URL are very similar.
-It should be possible to refactor the two so that they share more of the same code base reducing the chance logic bugs producing different results based if a URL is cached or not.
+- The logic used by the foreman when processing cached URLs and the worker's processing of a crawled URLs are very similar.
+It should be possible to refactor the two so they share the same code.
+This would reduce the chance of logic bugs producing different results if a URL was cached or not.
 - The way the service parts are configured are via a JSON file.
 It is simple to use for single instances, but can create complications for multiple instances.
 A more robust configuration system that pulls in configuration from environment or command line would provide a more easier to configure multiple instances.
-- DB Queries are only tested at runtime by manual testing at the moment.
+- DB Queries are only tested at runtime by manual testing.
+This allows logic and SQL bugs to go hidden until they are discovered at runtime.
+Testing these queries through unit tests, and integration tests should be implemented to improve the confidence in that portion of the code.
 - Workers should have some kind of per domain throttling
 - Workers should parse, and respect servers robots.txt file
 - Workers should re-queue URLs which fail with 50x status or connection errors, and re-queue to try again later.